weaviate/weaviate-io/src/pages/google-summer/gsod-23.md

 ### Project budget

 * Technical writer: $6000
-* Volunteer stipend: $500
-* Videos to support documentation/tutorials & to share to community: $500
-* Total: $7000
+* Total: $6000

 ### What skills would a technical writer need to work on this project?

 Must have:
 * Familiarity with Git + GitHub (or willingness to learn).
+* Familiarity with command line environments - e.g. using the shell, bash/zsh profiles, and environment variables.
+* Proficiency with at least one of (Python, JavaScript, Java or Go).
 * The ability to work with a team and openness to feedback.
 * A positive attitude and enthusiasm for learning.

 Nice to have:
 * Familiarity with writing in Markdown (or willingness to work through markdown tutorials).
-* Proficiency with at least one of (Python, JavaScript, Java or Go).
 * Familiarity with the concept of software testing.
 * Familiarity with Weaviate, natural language processing or deep learning.